subjectid1/pyShadowsocks/README.md

 * Mac OSX Client

-It's you choice to use [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega/wiki) or Proxies configuration of network setting, but with GoAgentX, you can run local server and switch SOCKS proxies at the same time, making task easier.
+For setting up system/application to use SOCKS5 proxy, It's you choice to use [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega/wiki) or just Proxies configuration of network setting, but with GoAgentX, you can run local server and switch SOCKS proxies at the same time, making task easier.

 1. Download [GoAgentX for Mac](https://goagentx.googlecode.com/files/GoAgentX-v2.2.9.dmg).